MiekeSlim/Moving-visual-world-experiments-online/README.md

 4. Paste the following URL into the Git URL: https://github.com/MiekeSlim/Moving-visual-world-experiments-online.git
 5. Select the branch you wish to import (Experiment 1 or Experiment 2)
 6. Accept to replacing existing files.
 7. And you're all set!
-Sometimes, it's needed to refresh the page so that the new main.js files appers.
+Sometimes, it's needed to refresh the page to make the new main.js files appear.

 (These instructions are also written in the [how-to on the PCIbex website](https://doc.pcibex.net/how-to-guides/github/)).